 We are measuring Weber fractions for numerical discrimination in a variety of lemurs.
 In an initial study we found that ringtailed lemurs (Lemur catta) represent the ordinal relations between numerosities much like monkeys.
-Currently we are comparing numerical acuity in mongoose lemurs, ring-tailed lemurs, and blue-eyed black lemurs.
+We have also compared numerical acuity in mongoose lemurs, ring-tailed lemurs, and blue-eyed black lemurs.

 Serial Learning in Ring-tailed Lemurs (Lemur catta)

 In our first touch-screen study, we trained three ring-tailed lemurs (Lemur catta) in a serial learning task.